 After the installation or upgrade, you will be prompted to import, inherit, or create new settings for the IDE.

-CLion needs to be provided with C and C++ compilers and the make utility.
-These tools may be pre-installed on your system (check in , the compiler and make detection should perform successfully).
+CLion needs to be provided with C and C++ compilers.
+These tools may be pre-installed on your system: check it in make detection should perform successfully.- the compiler and

-If your system does not have working installations of compilers and make, the simplest solution is to install Xcode command line developer tools.
+If your system does not have working installations of compilers, the simplest solution is to install Xcode command line developer tools.